blipk/Customised-Workspaces/README.md

 Customised Workspaces enables creating isolated and customised workspaces.

-* Customise the dash to be unique for each workspace, each with their own favourites
+* Customise your dash/dock/panel to be unique for each workspace
-* Only show running applications on the dash in their respective workspace
+* Applications will only show on the dash in their active workspace
-* Choose a custom background image for each workspace
+* Set up a custom background for each workspace
-* Minor UI tweaks to the overview workspaces
-* Save each customisation, set them to autoload on specific workspaces
-* Hide the extension once you've configured your preferences to enjoy seamlessly upgraded workspaces in gnome shell
+* Set up the custom dash favourites for each workspace
+* Edit your load settings and save your customised environments

 Compatible for use with any of these extensions to complete your workspace upgrade: